Kate Middleton’s Diamonds: The Duchess of Cambridge Mixes Vintage Gems with Contemporary Designs

 Kate coordinated the brooch with a blue hat, also embellished with maple leaves.
 Contemporary tanzanite and diamond earrings by G. Collins & Sons sparkled from her lobes.
 The jewels are believed to have been a gift from Prince William.

 Prince William is a royal patron of the British Academy of Film and Television Arts organization, so the royal couple always attends the BAFTA awards, an event similar to the American Academy Awards.
 It doesn’t matter how glamourous the stars are who attend the event, Kate sashays down the red carpet and inevitably steals the lion’s share of the press.

-Such was the case in 2019 when Kate roused quite a bit of jewellery excitement.
+Such was the case in 2019, when Kate roused quite a bit of jewelry excitement.
 Wearing a white, one-shoulder Alexander McQueen gown with diamond and pearl earrings from Princess Diana’s collection, Kate was a vision.
-Several astute royal jewellery experts noted at the time that Kate seemed to have swapped the round South Sea pearls in the earrings for oblong pearls from another pair of Diana’s earrings.
+Several astute royal jewelry experts noted at the time that Kate seemed to have swapped the round South Sea pearls in the earrings for oblong-pearls from another pair of Diana’s earrings.
 If you think the alteration seems unusual, it isn’t.
 There is a long tradition of royals tweaking and transforming their jewels.

 The Queen’s Antique Diamond Earrings

 While Kate does enjoy wearing her own contemporary jewels for her day-to-day schedule of events, she’s been known to borrow staples from the Queen for more formal and traditional occasions.
 At the 2017 Trooping of the Colors—an annual event where the entire royal family gathers together on the balcony at Buckingham Palace to watch a parade celebrating the Queen’s birthday—Kate looked sensational in a millennial pink Alexander McQueen dress, a coordinated Jane Taylor hat, and vintage diamond earrings.